PugazharasanC/Netlify-Notes/README.md

     - Make sure to add this file to your version control system (e.g., Git) and deploy it along with your project.

-    - When deploying on Netlify, the `_redirects` file in the `public` or `src` folder will be automatically picked up during the build process.
+    - When deploying on Netlify, the `_redirects` file in the `public` folder will be automatically picked up during the build process.

 ## Step 6: Launch Your React Web App 🚀